 Latitude has implemented the following measures to reduce single use plastic at the festival:

-• All bottled water sold at Latitude contains a minimum of 30% recycled content in line with the UK Plastic Pact, supporting the plastic recycling industry.
+- Any bottled water sold at Latitude contains a minimum of 50% recycled content in line with the UK Plastic Pact, supporting the plastic recycling industry.

-We aim to achieve at least a 50% recycling rate by 2030, and to go beyond East Suffolk Council’s recycling rate.
+Our current recycling rate is 65%.
+We aim to achieve, we aim to achieve a 90% waste diversion rate, though recycling and composting, by 2030., and to go beyond East Suffolk Council’s recycling rate.
 Latitude is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.

 Latitude has a waste management plan.
 We receive annual reports from the facility and have tracked our waste and recycling since 2009.

-We work with Nifty Bins and others to recruit a passionate group of volunteers to help spread the word about our recycling initiatives, including:
+We coordinate a passionate group of volunteers to help spread the word about our recycling initiatives, including:

-• The three-bin system we implement site-wide, allowing separation of recyclable, non-recyclable, and compostable waste.
+- The two-bin system we implement site-wide, allowing separation of food and compostable waste from everything else

-• Our deposit return scheme on paper cups and water bottles, incentivising recycling in the arena.
+- Our deposit return scheme on paper cups, cans, and bottles, incentivising recycling in the arena.

 We advise our food vendors and caterers to follow minimum standards with regards to food sourcing.

-• Eggs to be free range, fish sourced according to the MSC Good Fish Guide, and meat to be RSPCA Assured.
+- Eggs to be free range, fish sourced according to the MSC Good Fish Guide, and meat to be Red Tractor Assured.

-• We encourage using vendors local to the festival, and ensure a number of dedicated vegetarian and vegan options are available to festivalgoers.
+- We encourage using vendors local to the festival and ensure several vegetarian and vegan options are available to festivalgoers.

-• We are committed to develop awareness of the carbon footprint of food, and in 2021 worked with the University of Gloucestershire to deliver a food carbon rating system to inform customer choices.
-In 2022 we are working with London School of Economics to develop food carbon calculator to inform customer choices.
+- We are committed to develop awareness of the carbon footprint of food, and since 2021 worked with universities and Klimato to deliver a food carbon rating system to inform customer choices

-We are committed to collecting and redistributing any surplus food from the festival, and work with the South West Food Collective to help us do this.
+We are committed to collecting and redistributing any surplus food from the festival, and work with local foodbanks to help us do this.

 We are committed to engaging with our customers, staff and artists on environmental issues, and to collaborate with local and national environmental causes and organisations.
 Our recent projects include:

-• Giving a platform to climate change campaign groups including Greenpeace, Music Declares Emergency, Oxfam, Extinction Rebellion, and Youth Climate Justice Activists.
+- Giving a platform to climate change campaign groups including Greenpeace, Oxfam, and Climate Live.

-• Suffolk Wildlife Trust and the Woodland Trust are a regular features at the festival, safeguarding and promoting the abundance of wildlife in the local area.
+- Suffolk Wildlife Trust and the Woodland Trust are a regular feature at the festival, safeguarding and promoting the abundance of wildlife in the local area.

-• We carry out measures to ensure that Barclaycard presents Latitude Festival avoids negatively impacting the wildlife that live on the site all year round.
+- We carry out measures as required by the landowner to ensure that Latitude Festival avoids negatively impacting the wildlife that live on the site all year round.